-Ulnar neuritis, further known as ulnar neuropathy or cubital lair syndrome, is the inflammation or compression of the ulnar nerve which can sway symptoms such as pins and needles, numbness or weakness in the drudge and arm The ulnar nerve is one of the three main nerves in the arm and it supplies passion and muscle tenacity to the rarely finger, globe finger and half of the forearm
+Ulnar neuritis, further known as ulnar neuropathy or cubital lair syndrome, is the inflammation or compression of the ulnar nerve which can sway symptoms such as pins and needles, numbness or weakness in the drudge and arm The ulnar nerve is one of the three main nerves in the arm and it supplies passion and muscle tenacity to the rarely finger, ring size chart, globe finger and half of the forearm

 The nerve can be compressed at miscellaneous points such as the wrist, the tap or beneath the snare bone.
 The most standard mark of entrapment is at the jab where the condition is named cubital den syndrome